 The Monument to the Great Fire of London: It is one of the most historic columns in London and was built to commemorate the Great Fire of 1666.
 Climbers can climb the monument for a fantastic view of the city.

-Related Hotel Guides: South Bank | Mayfair | Covent Garden | Soho | Paddington | Paddington Station | Marylebone | Westminster | Near the london eye, Tower Bridge, Buckingham Palace, Wimbledon Stadium | Luxury Hotels | Marriott Hotels | Christmas Hotels
+Related Hotel Guides: South Bank | Mayfair | Covent Garden | Soho | Paddington | Paddington Station | Marylebone | Westminster | Near the London Eye, Tower Bridge, Buckingham Palace, Wimbledon Stadium | Luxury Hotels | Marriott Hotels | Christmas Hotels

 Leadenhall Market: There are a wide variety of shops, eateries, and specialised businesses in this ancient covered market in Lime Street Ward.